What is a wetland?

 What rules apply to wetlands?

 Because they are so important, there are a number of rules that apply to activities within and near to wetlands.
 These activities include earthworks, vegetation clearance, building structures, drainage, taking water and requirements to keep livestock out of wetlands.
-There are rules are in our regional plan and rules that have been set by central government - for more information see Essential Freshwater
+There are rules are in our regional plan and rules that have been set by central government - for more information see The Freshwater Plan and Wetland rules.

 If you want help identifying a wetland or are unsure which rules apply, please get in touch with us.